SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_VSAT/VSAT_deployment.md

 Follow the steps below to set up the **front-end and back-end elements**:

 1. In DataMiner Cube, create the front-end and back-end elements using the *Skyline EPM Platform VSAT GEO* connector.
+Its recommended to plan your elements across the DMS.
+See [LINK TO Architecture Page Example] and we will configure them in a later step.

-1. For each of the collectors, the front end, and the back-end elements, right-click the element, select *Properties*, and note down the element ID (in the format "DMAID/ElementID") displayed in the *Properties* window.

-   You will need these IDs later to fill them in in configuration tables.
+1. For each of the collectors, the front end, and the back-end elements, right-click the element, select *Properties*, and take note of the element ID (in the format "DMAID/ElementID") displayed in the *Properties* window.
+You will need these IDs later to aid in configuring the EPM Elements.

-1. Configure the front-end element, using either the Visual page, which uses the Visual Overview assigned by the package you installed, or the data pages in the [Monitoring app](xref:Accessing_the_Monitoring_app):
+1. Configure the **front-end element**, using the Visual page of the protocol/element.

+    1. Navigate to the **configuration** page.
-   - **Role**: Set the Role parameter to *Frontend*.
+    1. Navigate to the **settings** tab and set the Role parameter to *Frontend*.
-   - **System Credentials and File Handling**: Configure system credentials and EPM file paths.
-   - **Backup and Tables**: Configure backup settings and populate tables with collector and backend IDs.
+    1. Navigate to the **collectors** tab and populate the table with DMAID/ELEMENTID captured in the previous step.
+    1. Navigate to the **backends** tab and populate the table with DMAID/ELEMENTID captured in the previous step.

+> [!TIP]
+> The Frontend connector should get configured with **all collectors and backends** accordingly.

-1. Configure the back-end elements in a similar way:
+1. Configure the **back-end elements** in a similar way:

+    1. Navigate to the **configuration** page.
-   - **Role**: Set the Role parameter to *Backend*.
+    1. Navigate to the **settings** tab and set the Role parameter to *Backend*.
-   - **File Handling**: EPM file paths must point to the FE server.
-   - **Collectors Table**: Include only local collector IDs.

-Additional recommendations:
+    1. Navigate to the **collectors** tab and populate the table with DMAID/ELEMENTID captured in the previous step.
+    1. Navigate to the **backends** tab and populate the table with DMAID/ELEMENTID captured in the previous step.

+> [!TIP]
+> The Frontend connector should get configured **only with collectors and backends served by the DMA hosting the element** accordingly.

+1. After all EPM elements are configured, set the provisioning status to "Enabled".

+> [!TIP]
-- To assist with troubleshooting, you can enable the Debug parameter.
+> To assist with troubleshooting, you can enable the Debug parameter.
 This will activate debugging for all elements (collectors, front end, and back end).

+> [!TIP]
-- The collectors and the EPM elements may need to be restarted after the initial configuration to start working properly.
+> The collectors and the EPM elements may need to be restarted after the initial configuration to start working properly.

 ## Peripherals configuration